-Nature tourism invites people to explore an outdoor area and experience first hand its natural and cultural heritage values.
+Nature tourism invites people to explore an outdoor area while connecting with its natural and cultural heritage values.

-Above: Aboriginal people who care for their Country at Mungo National Park gathered for the opening of the Mungo Meeting Place in July 2011.
+Above: First Nations people who care for their Country at Mungo National Park gathered for the opening of the Mungo Meeting Place in July 2011.
 The Meeting Place includes re-created sections of Mungo's 20,000 year old human fossil trackways – the world's largest collection of ice age human footprints.